-To pass Part 2, the student must have acquired 120 credits as specified in Part 2 of the Programme Scheme.
+To pass Part 2, you must have acquired 120 credits as specified in Part 2 of the Programme Scheme.
 To progress from Part 2 to Part 3, Part 2 requirements must have been satisfied.

-When you have successfully completed of part two or the Diploma in Sociology with Quantitative Methods you will have built on your previous knowledge and experience.
-You will have developed skills of enquiry in sociology and different approaches to problem-solving using quantitative methods.
+When you have successfully completed of part two or the Diploma in Criminology and Sociology with Quantitative Methods you will have built on your previous knowledge and experience.
+You will have developed skills of enquiry in criminology and sociology and different approaches to problem-solving using quantitative methods.
 You will also be able to identify the limitations of your knowledge.